• Skip to primary navigation

 Doing daily (or almost daily) devotions can also enrich your child’s faith.
 This is the reason I wrote Wise for Salvation; that young children might be engaged on a regular basis in their own learning styles, in multi-sensory ways of connecting with God’s story.

 Some families do daily devotions at the dinner table, some before school, and some before bed.
-Some families find that interactive devotions work best, others prefer to simply read Scripture.
-The key is to find something that works for your family and to try to stick with it!
+Some families find that interactive devotions work best, while others prefer to read Scripture simply.
+The key is to find something that works for your family and stick with it!

 4. Prayer patterns